mcraiha/spine-unity-docs/Miscellaneous.md

 # Miscellaneous Topics and FAQ

+This document is for miscellaneous questions and answers that haven't found a place in an independent page yet.

 ### Unity says SkeletonAnimation (or another Spine class) doesn't exist.

 The console will usually give you an error that looks like this if you have missing using directive on top of your code.
 ```
 Assets/MyFirstSpineScript.cs(12,9): error CS0246: The type or namespace name `SkeletonAnimation' could not be found.
 Are you missing `Spine.Unity' using directive?